Folkestone Groomers Directory

 Your therapist will recommend which equipment suits your dog best.
 Many dogs use a combination, like treadmill work for strengthening followed by spa time for relaxation.

-When Hydrotherapy Isn't Suitable
+When Hydrotherapy Isn't Suitable for Dogs

 Hydrotherapy is safe for most dogs, but there are situations where it's not appropriate or needs to wait.
 Your vet and the hydrotherapist will assess whether it's right for your dog's specific circumstances.